apache/parquet-java/parquet-hadoop/README.md

 **Description:** The number of threads will be spawned to compress in parallel.
 More workers improve speed, but also increase memory usage.
 When it is 0, it works as single-threaded mode.
 **Default value:** `0`

+## Class: ParquetReadOptions

+**Property:** `parquet.read.allocation.size`

+**Description:** Size in bytes used to split planned column-chunk ranges into read buffers.
+For vectored IO, this limits the length of each range requested from the filesystem.
+Filesystems may merge or align ranges for checksums and allocate larger buffers.
+This setting does not limit other allocations, such as footer reads or decoding, or total memory use.

+**Default value:** `8388608` (8 MiB)

 ## Class: HadoopReadOptions

 **Property:** `parquet.crypto.factory.class`